mattbit/active-network-er/readme.md

 Documentation can be found [here](https://mattbit.github.io/active-network-er/) or it can be generated with sphinx (look in `docsrc`).

-If you have troubles running the code, you have doubts or need any help, don't hesitate to reach out with any question at matteo.dora@ens.psl.eu!
+If you have troubles running the code, you have doubts or need any help, don't hesitate to reach out with any question at matteo.dora@ieee.org!

 ### Development